Areas of Research

 - Domain Readers

-The Bedford Laboratory, located near Austin at Science Park, studies the biological role of arginine methylation, a very common post-translational modification present on histones and other proteins.
-With regards to histones, arginine methylation plays an important role in the histone code and epigenetic memory.
+The Bedford Laboratory is defining the biological role of arginine methylation, a common post-translational modification present on histones and other proteins.
+Histone arginine methylation plays an important role in the histone code and epigenetic memory.

-We focus on the family of proteins responsible for methylating arginine residues, protein arginine methyltransferase (PRMTs).
+The Bedford group focuses their research on protein arginine methyltransferases (PRMTs) that methylate arginine residues.
 Arginine is unique among amino acids as its guanidino group contains five potential hydrogen bond donors that are positioned for favorable interactions with biological hydrogen bond acceptors.

 Three types of methylarginine species exist: monomethylarginine (MMA), asymmetric dimethylarginine (ADMA) and symmetric dimethylarginine (SDMA).
-The formation of MMA, ADMA, and SDMA in mammalian cells is performed by a family of nine protein arginine methyltransferases (PRMTs).
+The formation of MMA, ADMA, and SDMA in mammalian cells is performed by a family of nine PRMTs.

-Mark Bedford, Ph.D. and Narkhyun Bae, Ph.D. discussing experimental results.
+Mark Bedford, Ph.D., and Narkhyun Bae, Ph.D., excited about experimental results.